okey/spheretracer/README.md

 # A specify a light with light x y z r g b
 light  0.0 0.5 1.0   1.0 1.0 1.0

-# A sphere of radius 0.4 psoitioned at the origin
+# A sphere of radius 0.4 positioned at the origin
 sphere 0.4
 # It has an outer material property specified with the following syntax
-# outer diffuse-colour-rgb mirror-colour-rgb highlight-colour-rgb highlight-strength
+# outer diffuse-colour-rgb mirror-colour-rgb highlight-colour-rgb specular-coefficient
 outer 0.9 0.9 0.9   0.0 0.0 0.0   0.5 0.5 0.5  50

-# You can also specify an inner material in the same way:
+# You can also specify an inner material in the same way
 # inner 0.1 0.1 0.1 0.0 0.0 0.0 0.5 0.5 0.5 10

 # Move the sphere with translate x y z